emidombek/uptowngallery/README.md

     + [JS](https://www.javascript.com/): the primary language used to develop interactive components of the website.
     + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): the markup language used to create the website.
     + [CSS](https://developer.mozilla.org/en-US/docs/Web/css): the styling language used to style the website.
-    + [Bootstrap] (https://icons.getbootstrap.com/): a CSS Framework used for developing responsive and mobile-first websites.
+    + [Bootstrap](https://icons.getbootstrap.com/): a CSS Framework used for developing responsive and mobile-first websites.

 - ### Frameworks and libraries: